NandoTheessen/personal-blog/content/blog/dev-journal-week3/index.md

 #### Detailed Analysis of the Checkout Page

-What makes this a challenging component, is the fact that it combines a lot of the state logic and APIs
+What makes this a challenging component, is the fact that it combines a lot of the state logic and APIs.
+It pings multiple endpoints on the back end that had to be adjusted in order to take in the stay ID, check if the user is already connected to stripe and gives the user the option to process a payment on the guests behalf using their credit card.

+It uses the stays endpoint to grab information for the invoice and uses the stripe connect API to create a payment token as well as charge the payment source.
+In order for this to work the stripe account of the user has to be connected first, which we solved by implementing an OAuth component with stripe.